 LocalBitcoins is unregulated by the Securities Commission of Malaysia.

 Remitano is a P2P trading site similar to LocalBitcoins.
 It supports over 30 countries and has served more than 1.5 million users.
-It also charges 1% trading fees but only accepts bank transfer to make payment.
+It also charges 1% trading fees but only accepts bank transfers to make payments.
 Compared to LocalBitcoins, Remitano supports other cryptocurrencies which may come in handy.

 Remitano is unregulated by the Securities Commission of Malaysia.